Edge Developer Platform

 In the project list, you can view the overview of all projects.
 Each project shows the following information:

-Preview button: Click to generate a temporary link for quick project preview.
+Preview button: Click to generate a temporary link for quickly previewing projects.

-Repository information: Displays the currently bound Git repository, the latest deployment branch, and submission information of the project.
+Repository information: shows the Git repository currently bound to the project, the latest deployment branch, and submission information.

-Acceleration region: Display the acceleration region of the project ownership
+Acceleration region: displays the project ownership acceleration region

 To Deploy: The item is currently undergoing the initial deployment.

-Disabled: The item is banned for violating platform regulations.
+Disabled: The project was banned for violating platform regulations.

 Unlink: The item cannot be linked due to the deletion or unbinding of the Git repository.